anthonybrown/flask_blog/posts/hosting.md

-So in the meantime, I'm going to continue making this into a static blog site and host it on [Github](https://github.com/) or deploy it to [Amazons S3](http://aws.amazon.com/s3/) until I have more time to figure out how to host on pythong apps on a VPS, seeing how I have 2 of them to play with :)
+So in the meantime, I'm going to continue making this into a static blog site and host it on [Github](https://github.com/) or deploy it to [Amazons S3](http://aws.amazon.com/s3/) until I have more time to figure out how to host a python app on a VPS, seeing how I have 2 of them to play with :)